 I’ve asked some of the world’s best travel bloggers to help identify the best places to visit in Australia and the Pacific for 2018 and beyond — and, let’s just say, there are a lot of awesome off-the-beaten-path places to explore in Oceania next year!

 From skiing and surfing (in the same day!), to lounging on a pristine beach deep in the Pacific, to swimming with whale sharks in Western Australia, there is a lot to do at these six awesome destinations in Oceania.
 Oh — and if an overwater bungalow at Bora Bora is on your bucket list, but you don’t have the cash to spare, read on to find out where you can get that same experience for half the price.

-So book those flights now, because below are the hot and trendy places to visit in Australia and the Pacific for the year 2018!
+So book those flights now, because below are the best places to visit in Australia and the Pacific for the year 2018!
 Get there now before everyone else figures out how incredible these destinations are!

 This is the third in a series on the Best Places to Travel in 2018 for each continent around the globe.
-So be sure you see the rest of the series by liking Travel Lemming on Facebook or signing up for email updates at the end of the post!
+So be sure to check out the full list!

-2018’s Hot and Trending Places to Visit in Australia & The Pacific
+2018’s Best Places to Visit in Australia & The Pacific

 Moorea, French Polynesia